finos/fluxnova-bpm-platform/TESTING.md

     ...
   }
   ```
-* Project `flowave-engine`: As an alternative to the above, you can extend extend the `org.finos.flowave.bpm.engine.test.util.PluggableProcessEngineTest` class.
+* Project `flowave-engine`: As an alternative to the above, you can extend extend the `org.finos.fluxnova.bpm.engine.test.util.PluggableProcessEngineTest` class.
   The class already provides an instance of the `ProvidedProcessEngineRule`, as well as the `ProcessEngineTestRule` that
   provides some additional custom assertions and helper methods.
   * However, if you need to make modifications to the `ProcessEngineConfiguration`, then please use the `ProcessEngineBootstrapRule`
     as described below.
-* Project `flowave-engine`: If you need a process engine with custom configuration, use the JUnit rule `org.finos.flowave.bpm.engine.test.util.ProcessEngineBootstrapRule` and chain it with `org.finos.flowave.bpm.engine.test.util.ProvidedProcessEngineRule` like so:
+* Project `flowave-engine`: If you need a process engine with custom configuration, use the JUnit rule `org.finos.fluxnova.bpm.engine.test.util.ProcessEngineBootstrapRule` and chain it with `org.finos.fluxnova.bpm.engine.test.util.ProvidedProcessEngineRule` like so:
   ```
   protected ProcessEngineBootstrapRule bootstrapRule = new ProcessEngineBootstrapRule(configuration -> {
       // apply configuration options here